Attorney’s fees and expenses totaled $1,716,886.29.

 * Potential long-term complications of E. coli infections include Hemolytic Uremic Syndrome (HUS), a potentially fatal kidney disease.

-The FDA, CDC, state and local agencies and Public Health Agency of Canada are investigating a multistate outbreak of E. coli O157:H7 illnesses likely linked to romaine lettuce.
+The FDA, CDC, state and local agencies are investigating a multistate outbreak of E. coli O157:H7 illnesses likely linked to romaine lettuce.

 The FDA is conducting a traceback investigation to determine the source of the romaine lettuce eaten by people who became sick.
 Additionally, FDA and states are conducting laboratory analysis of romaine lettuce samples potentially linked to the current outbreak.

-The FDA and CDC are advising that consumers do not eat any romaine lettuce because no common grower, supplier, distributor, or brand of romaine lettuce has been identified.
+The FDA and CDC are advising that consumers do not eat any romaine lettuce with a grower label from Salinas, California because no common grower, supplier, distributor, or brand of romaine lettuce has been identified.

 If you fell seriously ill or were hospitalized after eating romaine lettuce, call The Lange Law Firm, PLLC right away.
 We’ll get to work on your case immediately and help hold the negligent parties accountable for your illness.